-Cyndi Rickards comes to higher education with over a decade of experience in the criminal justice field as an administrator of an alternative school.
+Cyndi Rickards, EdD, comes to higher education with over a decade of experience in the criminal justice field as an administrator of an alternative school.
 Her graduate research explored racial disparities in urban juvenile drug use patterns.
 More recently, her research has examined the emergence of 21st-century skills as a result of democratic engagement within community-based learning courses.

 In addition to her interest in community-based learning, Rickards is interested in the relationship between technology, alternative assessment and ePortfolios as tools for student success.